 We are also continuing to develop solutions for low temperature surgery.
 Once a sufficient amount of data from successful low temperature surgery has been compiled, we plan to seek permission to use Hextend as a complete replacement for blood under near-freezing conditions.
-We currently plan to market Hextend for complete blood volume replacement at very low temperatures under the registered trademark "HetaCool" after FDA approval is obtained.
+We currently plan to market Hextend for complete blood volume replacement at very low temperatures under the registered trademark "HetaCool®" after FDA approval is obtained.

-We have been awarded a \$299,990 research grant by the National Heart, Lung, and Blood Institute division of the National Institutes of Health (NIH) for use in the development of HetaCool.
+We have been awarded a \$299,990 research grant by the National Heart, Lung, and Blood Institute division of the National Institutes of Health ("NIH") for use in the development of HetaCool.
 We are using the grant to fund a project entitled "Resuscitating Blood-Substituted Hypothermic Dogs" at the Texas Heart Institute in Houston under the guidance of Dr. George V. Letsou.
 Dr. Letsou is Associate Professor of Surgery and Director of the Heart Failure Center at the University of Texas Medical School in Houston, Texas.
-We have received \$20,160 of the grant funds through March 31, 2005.
+We have received \$96,644 of the grant funds through June 30, 2005, including \$76,484 in the current quarter.

-BioTime scientists believe the HetaCool program has the potential to produce a product that could be used in very high fluid volumes (50 liters or more per procedure if HetaCool were used as an multi-organ donor preservation solution or to temporarily replace substantially all of the patient's circulating blood volume) in cardiovascular surgery, trauma treatment, and organ transplantation.
+BioTime scientists believe the HetaCool program has the potential to produce a product that could be used in very high fluid volumes (50 liters or more per procedure if HetaCool were used as a multi-organ donor preservation solution or to temporarily replace substantially all of the patient's circulating blood volume) in cardiovascular surgery, trauma treatment, and organ transplantation.
 However, the cost and time to complete the development of HetaCool, including clinical trials, cannot presently be determined.

-Until such time as we are able to complete the development of PentaLyte and HetaCool and enter into commercial license agreements for those products and foreign commercial license agreements for Hextend, we will depend upon royalties from the sale of Hextend by Hospira, and from CJ, as our principal source of revenues.
+Until such time as we are able to complete the development of PentaLyte and HetaCool and enter into commercial license agreements for those products and foreign commercial license agreements for Hextend, we will depend upon royalties from the sale of Hextend by Hospira and CJ as our principal source of revenues.